 - Students who are ill will be brought to the clinic by school personnel and/or with a yellow hall pass.
 A parent/guardian will be contacted per the numbers provided on the emergency student data card.
 Students will not be released to anyone who is not listed on the student data card.
-It is important that the information on the student data card be kept up-to-date at all times and should include an e-mail address, if available. - Students cannot report to the clinic without adult supervision or during the change of classes (applies to Upper Academy students). - The attendance clerk will log and sign the clinic log. - Following contact with a parent/guardian and it is decided that the student will not be picked up; he/she may remain in the clinic for 15 minutes.
-After 15 minutes, the student will be signed out of the clinic and school personnel will escort the child back to class. - In the case of an emergency, the school will call Emergency/Fire rescue.
+It is important that the information on the student data card be kept up-to-date at all times and should include an e-mail address, if available. - Following contact with a parent/guardian and it is decided that the student will not be picked up; he/she may remain in the clinic for 15 minutes.
+After 15 minutes, the student will be signed out of the clinic and school personnel will escort the child back to class. - In the case of an emergency, the school will call Emergency/Fire rescue. - The clinic is monitored by CHI and a consent must be in file to see the student.